PraveenMut/portfolio-project/README.md

 # Target Audience

-The target audience of the portfolio project will be other professionals, employers and other individuals interested in discussing opportunities or technical topics with me.
-The overall goal of this portfolio project is to showcase my skills and provide a online presence.
+The target audience of the portfolio project will be other technology professionals, employers and other individuals interested in discussing opportunities or technical topics with me.
+The overall goal of this portfolio project is to showcase my skills and provide an online presence.

 # Tech Stack

-This site uses the vanilla HTML5 & CSS3 stack to adhere to project requirements.
-The site is deployed to Netlify with Continuous Integration from GitHub.
+This site uses the vanilla HTML5 & CSS3 stack to adhere to the project's specifications.
+The site is deployed to Netlify's PaaS with Continuous Integration from GitHub.

 # Questions and Answers